 #6.
 Proceed with Editing

-Once your video is recorded, you’ll need to edit it.
+Once your video is recorded, you’ll need to start video editing.
 This is something our team at Gillespie Productions truly excels at, spending time with you and your team to ensure that we fully understand your needs and edit your videos following those needs.

 Editing should be done with high-end software to ensure a quality finished product.